mcilloni/fork/README.md

     mut i uintptr = 0
     mut ret = false
     ```
-- Memory is managed manually; no fancy refcounting, GC or borrow-checking is provided.
+- Memory is managed *manually*; no fancy refcounting, GC or borrow-checking is provided.
 - Builtin types consist in signed and unsigned integers (no floating point support has ever been implemented), a boolean type, plus pointers (`ptr T`).
 `data` is a type that corresponds to C's `void*`, which is handled as a special case by the compiler; every pointer type can be downcasted to `data` implicitely; upcasting is never automatic, and always requires type casting.

 ## Implementation

-Fork is transpiled to C using `transmod` (see `tools/transmod`), which uses `libforkparse` to parse, verify and translate a module to a C file using `libctrans`.
+Fork is *transpiled to C* using `transmod` (see `tools/transmod`), which uses `libforkparse` to parse, verify and translate a module to a C file using `libctrans`.
 This operation also creates a `.ford` file containing a binary dump of an AST containing the functions, types and variables declared by a module.
 A `.ford` module must be available to transmod while compiling a module which `import`s it; these are automatically discovered and picked up by transmod using the `FORDPATH` variable.